tinkerator/pico2ice/README.md

 You can view this `dump.vcd` file with [GTKWave](https://steveicarus.github.io/iverilog/usage/gtkwave.html), and also with the [`twave`](https://zappem.net/pub/project/twave/) tool.
-To only look at the top level signals we do the following:
+To only look at the top level signals with that text based tool we can do the following:

 ```
 $ ~/go/bin/twave --file dump.vcd --syms hello_test.top.clk,hello_test.reset,hello_test.red,hello_test.green,hello_test.blue